-Sales to and purchases from related parties are made in arm's length transactions both at normal market prices and on normal commercial terms.
-The following transactions occurred with LSBD during the period July 1, 2021 to September 30, 2021.
+Sales to and purchases from related parties are made at normal market prices and on normal commercial terms.
+The following transactions occurred with LSBD during the period July 1, 2021 to December 31, 2021.

-The Company incurred a total of \$119,652 (three months to September 2020: \$Nil) towards overhead cost reimbursement which includes salaries, rents and other related overheads directly attributable to the Company which are included in general and administration expenses.
+The Company incurred a total cost of \$26,081 and \$145,733 during the three and six months ended December 31, 2021, respectively (three and six months ended December 31, 2020: \$nil), towards overhead cost reimbursement which includes salaries, rents and other related overheads directly attributable to the Company which are included in general and administration expenses in the Condensed Consolidated Statements of Operations and Other Comprehensive Loss.